wangyz1999/resume-web/content/project/image-captioning/index.md

 ---
 title: Image Captioning with Conditioned LSTM Generators
+subtitle: Generate text descriptions to a given image using LSTM neural network
 summary: Generate text descriptions to a given image using LSTM neural network
 tags:
 - Academic